-For subtitle projects, the WebVTT or Cheetah ASC (.asc) formats are good options for moving subtitle files between MacCaption and CaptionMaker.
+The WebVTT or Cheetah ASC (.asc) formats are also good options for moving subtitle files between MacCaption and CaptionMaker.
 These allow for more than 32 characters per line.

-Comparing CaptionMaker Versions
+Comparing CaptionMaker & MacCaption Versions

-CaptionMaker is available in three levels:
+The CaptionMaker and MacCaption applications are available in 3 levels: Desktop, Pro, or Enterprise.

-- Desktop

-- Pro

-- Enterprise